mighty-gerbils/gerbil/doc/reference/iterators.md

 Generic iterator constructor.
-The library defines the method for basic types: lists, vectors, strings, hash-tables, ports, and procedures which are iterated as coroutinesl objects without any method binding dispatch to the `:iter` method.
+The library defines the method for basic types: lists, vectors, strings, hash-tables, ports, and procedures which are iterated as coroutines; objects without any method binding dispatch to the `:iter` method.

 ### in-range